sideeffects/GameDevelopmentToolset/README.md

 NOTE: This is in-progress.
 Please file an [Issue](https://github.com/sideeffects/GameDevelopmentShelf/issues) if something doesn't seem quite right!
 Guidelines can be found [here](https://github.com/sideeffects/GameDevelopmentShelf/wiki/How-to-contribute!).

+Also, if you forked the respository and suddenly it stopped pulling, that's due to the link changing from [https://github.com/sideeffects/GameDevelopmentShelf/]() to [https://github.com/sideeffects/GameDevelopmentToolset/]().
+Github appears to forward traffic to the new link, but here's a little FYI just incase.

 ##Instructions
 Copy the contents of this folder into the following folders depending on your operating system: